psytext/rosettastats/docs/index.md

 <details>
   <summary>
     <h2 style="display:inline">Important information to read first</h2>
     <p>It can be necessary to execute one or more commands before analyses can be conducted.
-Instead of repeating those commands in every example, they are provided here: click to expand this section.</p>
+Instead of repeating those commands in every example, they are provided here. <strong>Click here to expand this section.</strong></p>
   </summary>

 <h3>SPSS</h3>